Just starting out as a health writer, have an idea for a piece … but not sure how to get your first article published?

 - Why are you writing about it?
 It could be because you want to share an exciting new piece of medical research with the community, have an interesting idea, want to entertain your audience, or want to help your readers understand a new journal article.
 Understanding the ‘why’ will shape the direction of your piece, because you know the point of it – and you could also provide some useful take-home messages.

 - Where do you want the article to be published?
-Identify some target publications – around half a dozen – and study them.
+Identify some target magazines that accept freelance submissions and study them.
 Look at the writing style of the articles they publish, and ask yourself if you could write in a similar style.
 If you think you can’t, or don’t want to, then choose different publications.
 Consider your subject matter as well.
 If your article is about new fad diet trends, a women’s health website would be perfect.
 If it’s about an issue impacting women trying to conceive, a parenting or baby website is ideal.

 2. As it’s your first published article, you may need to write the piece in full before pitching to an editor